 Science agrees that while estrogen therapy may work, the inconclusive results may be generated by the fact that not all treated bitches were, in fact, bred.
 This puts a lot of pressure on the vet’s diagnosis skills, as unnecessary estrogen treatments will impact the overall health of your pet.

 However, in order to have all the facts, we have to take a closer look at the two possible morning pills for dogs.

 1. Diethylstilbestrol (DES)

-- Comes as tablets and in some cases it proved to be successful in terminating a proven unplanned pregnancy if given to the dog for five days right after the mating took place.
+- It comes as tablets and in some cases, it proved to be successful in terminating a proven unplanned pregnancy if given to the dog for five days right after the mating took place.

 - The injectable form of DES is no longer available on the market – there are still pills available on the market.

 - It is commonly used as an injection to dogs in order to prevent the implantation of the embryo in the uterus and is said to be effective if administered within a 72 hours time-frame after the mating took place.

 - This drug has not been approved by the FDA as a treatment for either dogs or cats, but it can be legally prescribed and administered by a veterinarian as a prescription extra-label drug.

 The same drug doesn’t work in the same way in two different dogs – just like it happens with us.
 In order to make sure that the morning-after pill is successful in terminating the pregnancy your vet should check the dog regularly for a few weeks.
 He needs to confirm that the pregnancy is terminated or not and find alternative solutions to solve the problem in case the treatment proves unsuccessful.